We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 - Change Search

 Best Price Guarantee

 If you find a booking cheaper on any other website, we'll refund you the difference.

 12 Million reviews from our community of travelers.

 Your booking is guaranteed and we don't charge any booking fees.

-Paros backpackers is a budget new place with private and dorm rooms at the down town area of Parikia the capital of Paros island....
+Paros backpackers is a budget new place with private and dorms rooms at the do...
 More...

 Boasting a unique location, it is the perfect base for any kind of holiday in the Cyclades, whether for family travellers, sport and nature lovers or young tourists looking for entertainment and fun....
 More...

 Our studios and apartments have breathtaking views of the bay of Parikia and the islands to the west of Paros....
 More...